ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 ludwig experiment --experiment_name titanic --model_name Model2 --dataset train.csv -cf titanic_model2.yaml
 ```

-For this, you need to download the [Titanic Kaggle competition dataset](https://www.kaggle.com/c/titanic/) to get `train.csv`.
+To run these examples, you need to download the [Titanic Kaggle competition dataset](https://www.kaggle.com/c/titanic/)
-Note that the images associated with each visualization below are not from the Titanic dataset.
+to get `train.csv`.
+Note that the example images associated with each visualization below were generated using a
+different dataset.
 The two models are defined with `titanic_model1.yaml`

 ```yaml